 Printer duty cycles is the number of prints that a printer should do (and not exceed) also considered the safe range of printing (Page wise) so if a printer has a Duty cycle of 5000 pages per month, it must not exceed printing 166 pages per day, in this way it will last longer and not break.

-It is advisable to keep within the duty cycle range if you want your printer to last longer, with that said, there are different ranges of printer that will accommodate more prints of duty cycles per month, if you want your printer to last longer (say 5 to 6 or longer years), always print within the duty cycle range.
+It is advisable to keep within the duty cycle range if you want your printer to last longer.
+With that said, there are different ranges of printer that will accommodate more prints of duty cycles per month, if you want your printer to last longer (say 5 to 6 or longer years), always print within the duty cycle range.

 So to sum up this article, depending on the duty cycle of the printer, although some printers will last long, a printer with a duty cycle of 5000 pages per month, should be able to print 300,000 pages in it’s lifetime, but it also depends, sometimes it may go up-to 500,000 prints, it all depends on how it’s kept, used, maintained and stored.
+How many pages can a printer print in its lifetime will vary, but I hope this article has given you some sort of a ballpark guide.